Find Effective Drugs before Starting the Therapy!

 There is a wide range of different drugs which can be applied in treatment of small-cell lung cancer.
 Which medication should be prescribed depends on different factors, e.g. the cancer stage and the general condition of the patient.
 In order to choose the right therapy there are medical guidelines for physicians.
 However, in some situations the guidelines do not give clear recommendations and propose equivalent treatment options.

 Diagnostic assays can help to identify effective and ineffective drugs before the start of a therapy.
 The available spectrum of therapeutics can thereby be limited on the most promising substances.
 Our diagnostics contribute avoidance of unnecessary side effects as a consequence of an ineffective therapy and save valuable treatment time.
-Therefore we offer the following diagnostic tests:
+Therefore we offer the following diagnostic tests

 • CTR-Test® - An efficacy test working on living tumor cells